sidduloni/nodejs-interview-questions/logic.md

 ```

-## S.No 6 Write a program to convert given string to title case
+## S.No 6 Write a program to convert first letter uppercase for the given string
 **Ans:**
 ```javascript